MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-install.md

 ---
-title: How to install Event Hubs on Azure Stack
+title: How to install Event Hubs on Azure Stack Hub
-description: Learn how to install the Event Hubs resource provider on Azure Stack.
+description: Learn how to install the Event Hubs resource provider on Azure Stack Hub.
 author: BryanLa
 ms.author: bryanla
 ms.service: azure-stack
 ms.topic: how-to
-ms.date: 10/31/2019
+ms.date: 11/18/2019
 ms.reviewer: jfggdl
-ms.lastreviewed: 10/31/2019
+ms.lastreviewed: 11/18/2019
 ---

-# How to install Event Hubs on Azure Stack
+# How to install Event Hubs on Azure Stack Hub

 This article shows you how to download and install the Event Hubs resource provider, making it available to offer to customers for subscription.

 ## Download packages

-Before you can install Event Hubs on Azure Stack, you must download the resource provider and its dependent packages.
+Before you can install Event Hubs on Azure Stack Hub, you must download the resource provider and its dependent packages.
 You have two options, depending on your situation or requirements:

 - Download Event Hubs under a connected scenario.
 - Download Event Hubs under a disconnected or partially connected scenario.